avcoder/unit05-lesson02/slides.md

 ---

 # Exercises: Recursion
+Write recursive functions for the following problems.
+Try not to use ChatGPT or Google to find the answers.
+Use your own brain and logic to solve these problems.

 1. Write a function that computes: n to the exponent x
    - ex: `power(2, 3)` // should output 8